Be an ENERGY star!

 - Drive Less! bike, take the TARC bus (free with UofL ID), carpool, or whenever possible.
 You'll stay fit, make friends, save thousands of dollars per year, and drastically reduce your energy use and planetary impact.
 Use Cardinal Directions to set-up carpools and explore all your options. ,

-- Avoid the trip all together: Rather than polluting the planet and wasting fuel, money & time to get everyone in the same room, consider holding virtual meetings and classes through Teleconference, Videoconference, or the Blackboard Collaborate platform (free to UofL employees!).
+- Avoid the trip all together: Rather than polluting the planet and wasting fuel, money & time to get everyone in the same room, consider holding virtual meetings and classes through Teleconference, Microsoft Teams, Zoom Meetings, WebEx, or other audio and video conferencing services.

-- Don't fly!
+- If you must travel, don't fly!
 Flying causes 5-10 times more pollution per passenger-mile than ground-based options.
-It accounts for 5.5% of UofL’s total carbon footprint.
-Consider greener, less sardine-like options: video- or teleconference; carpool; take the train or bus (Megabus, Miller & Greyhound all serve Louisville directly, and you can catch Amtrak in Indianapolis or Cincinnati).
+It accounts for over 5% of UofL’s total carbon footprint.
+Consider greener, less sardine-like options that keep you on the ground: carpool; take the train or bus (Miller & Greyhound serve Louisville directly, and you can catch Amtrak in Indianapolis or Cincinnati).

-- If you must fly, at least invest a few extra bucks to offset your carbon emissions through a service such as Carbon Footprint Ltd, Native Energy, CarbonFund, TerraPass, or for free (through commissions) with UCapture.
+- If you must fly, at least invest a few extra bucks to offset your carbon emissions through a service such as Climate Vault, which uses your donation to buy carbon pollution permits on government regulated cap & trade markets and then use them to fund highly vetted, government regulated projects that remove carbon from the atmosphere.
+Other options include Patch (official partner of the Carbon Commitment/Second Nature), Carbon Footprint Ltd, Native Energy, CarbonFund, TerraPass, or for free (through commissions) with UCapture.

 - Keep tires properly inflated to save on gas (efficiency is reduced 1% for every 3 PSI that tires are under-inflated).